 |

-"The church has taught me so much about God and Christian faith.
+Why do we LOVE our church?"The church has taught me so much about God and Christian faith.
 God’s teachings have taught me to look at other people in need and to help them before I do things for myself.
 Whether I am away at college or at home, I try to put other people first.
-This church has helped open my eyes to these people in need through mission projects such as the MCREST the rotating shelter, Blanket Sunday and my involvement in the youth group." -Kevin Kausch |
+This church has helped open my eyes to these people in need through mission projects such as the MCREST the rotating shelter, Blanket Sunday and my involvement in the youth group." -Kevin Kausch